-For those of you enrolled in a monthly device payment, you are eligible to trade-in for a credit or gift card.
+For those of you enrolled in a monthly device payment, you are eligible to trade-in for a credit.
 If the trade value is less than the remaining installment balance, then you will continue to pay the installment until you reach 100 percent of the cost of your device before purchasing a new device.
 If the trade value is more than the remaining installment balance, then you can apply it to the installment and become eligible for a new device immediately.

 Can I trade in a device that is damaged or not working?